jraysajulga/cravatp-galaxy-docker/README.md

 > *More documentation can be found at [Docker's documentation website](https://docs.docker.com/engine/reference/commandline/docker/)*.

 3.)
-Wait a few moments for the Docker image to initialize as a container.
+Once the command is finished, wait a few moments for the Docker image to initialize as a container.
-Open **http://localhost:8080** and follow the next guide to access the CRAVAT-P suite. *If you do not see the Galaxy screen, wait a few moments and then reload the page*.
+Open **http://localhost:8080** and follow the next guide to access the CRAVAT-P suite. *If you do not see the Galaxy screen, wait a few seconds and then reload the page*.

 **Once you are finished using this container, you can clean up your workspace by simply exiting out of Docker.**
 </br>